 \subsection{A brief history of configuration spaces with summable labels}

 Another classical notion is that of configuration space with summable labels $C(\cX;M)$, depending on a topological space $\cX$ and on a partial abelian monoid $M$.

-This notion was originally considered by Dold and Thom \cite{DT56} in the special case in which $M$ is an abelian group, under the familiar name of \emph{symmetric product}; later McCord \cite{McCord69} considered the case of an abelian monoid, Kallel \cite{Kallel01} the case of a partial abelian monoid, and Salvatore \cite{Salvatore01} the case of a partial (framed) $E_n$-algebra, in the assumption that $\cX$ is a framed manifold (a manifold).
+This notion was originally considered by Dold and Thom \cite{DT56} in the special case in which $M$ is an abelian group, under the familiar name of \emph{symmetric product}; later McCord \cite{McCord69} considered the case of an abelian monoid, Kallel \cite{Kallel01} the case of a partial abelian monoid, and Salvatore \cite{Salvatore01} the case of a partial $E_n$-algebra, in the assumption that $\cX$ is a framed $n$-manifold.
 Similar, classical constructions occur in \cite{Segal73} and \cite{McDuff75}.

-The peculiarity of the notion of configuration space with summable labels is that \emph{collisions} between points in a configurations are allowed under controlled circumstances: the simplified rule is that whenever two or more points collide, they produce a single new point whose label is the sum (in $M$) of the old labels.
-The Dold-Thom theorem, expressing the reduced homology groups of a \emph{based}, connected space $\cX$ as the homotopy groups of the \emph{relative} version $\mathrm{SP}(\cX,*;\mathbb{Z})$ of the infinite symmetric product, is perhaps the most famous application of configuration spaces with summable labels.

-The case of configuration spaces with labels in a \emph{space} (without a partial abelian structure) is also classical \cite{May, Snaith, Boedigheimer87}.
+Configuration spaces with labels in a \emph{space} (without a partial abelian structure) also appear in the literature \cite{May, Snaith, Boedigheimer87}.